Expelled Tennessee lawmakers both seeking seats again

 In separate votes on Thursday, the GOP supermajority expelled Jones and Pearson, a move leaving about 140,000 voters in primarily Black districts in Nashville and Memphis with no representation in the House.

-Pearson and Jones were expelled in retaliation for their role in the protest the week before, which unfolded in the aftermath of a school shooting in Nashville that killed six people, including three young students.
+Pearson and Jones were expelled in retaliation for their role in the protest the week before, which unfolded in the aftermath of a school shooting in Nashville that killed six people, including three young students and three adults working at the school.
+The shooter was killed by police.

 A third Democrat, Rep. Gloria Johnson of Knoxville, was spared expulsion by a one-vote margin.
 Johnson is white, spurring outcry at the differing outcomes for the two young, Black lawmakers.
 Republican lawmakers who split their votes have cited Johnson’s points on the floor that her role in the protest was lesser — she didn’t speak into the megaphone, for example.